Call to Schedule Free Consultation at Over 45 Centers Worldwide!

 Defining PRP

 PRP is derived from one’s own body, coming directly from a person’s blood.
 It uses one kind of cell that is found in the blood, platelets.
 PRP is a substance that has a heavy concentration of these cells, which circulate within the blood and are an important factor in clotting.
-Plasma, which is also found in our blood and is aprp2
+Plasma, which is also found in our blood and is a

 component in PRP, is involved in providing the body with key substances.
 Together platelets and liquid plasma, which combine to create PRP, are important in that they possess certain factors that help in the enlistment, multiplication, and specialization of cells, all of which are essential to the healing process.